How much does it cost to start an online radio station?

-Are you planning on having guests on your radio shows?
+Are you planning to have guests on your radio shows?
 You need a way to record your conversations.

 Callnote free version – Skype, Hangout, Facebook, Viber.
 Limit of 10 recordings per month.

-Almolto – Free for Skype for Windows 10 and Skype for Windows Desktop.
+Almolto – Free for Skype for Windows 10.

 Zencastr – Records each track per guest and has built-in Voice over IP.

-But, it's way better to have personalized imaging for your radio.
+However, it's better to have personalized imaging for your radio.

-It's a freelancer marketplace teeming with voice artists.
-Search for "radio sweepers."
-And you'll see a list of sellers and their starting prices.
+It's a freelance marketplace teeming with voice artists.
+Search for "radio sweepers" and you'll see a list of sellers and their starting prices.

 Prices will usually start from $5 or $10.
 Sound effects may not be included in the price.